 He would fix me with a glare and ask my opinion on the events of the day or a book he had caught me reading.
 The conversation would always end with an instruction for me to look something up.

-Months later James left Moscow for London, where, Baxter said mysteriously and offering no detail, he behaved somewhat scandalously.
+Months later James left Moscow for London, where, Dad said mysteriously and offering no detail, he behaved somewhat scandalously.

 No note, no name, other than a bookstore in London, but it fairly shouted Francis James.